sbiemont/fugologic/readme.md

 exp := fsA1.Not()
 ```

-An expression can be a flat list of several `fuzzy.IDSet` linked with the same `fuzzy.Connector`.
+An expression can be a flat list of several `fuzzy.IDSet` linked with the same `fuzzy.Operator`.

 For example : `A1 and B1 and not(C1)`.